nit-andhra-pradesh/SIH2020_AN314_DarkShadows/README.md

 * **Problem Statement:** Antimicrobial Stewardship Platform

-* **Our Solution:** A real time mobile application that will help the user to monitor his antibiotic consumption and management, resulting as an ANtibicrobial Stewardship Platform
+* **Our Solution:** A real time mobile application that will help the user to monitor his antibiotic consumption and management, resulting as an Antimicrobial Stewardship Platform

 ![SIH](./docs/assets/SIH.png)